 Fairbanks Alaska, USA Travel Guide

-The University of Alaska Museum of the North, located on the University of Alaska Fairbanks campus, has a comprehensive overview of Alaska's natural, cultural, and artistic heritage.
-Its collections feature a diverse array of artifacts, specimens, and artworks, ranging from ancient archaeological finds to contemporary Alaskan art.
+The University of Alaska Museum of the North, located on the College of Alaska Fairbanks campus, has a comprehensive overview of Alaska's natural, cultural, and artistic heritage.
+Its collections feature a varied range of artifacts, specimens, and artworks, ranging from ancient archaeological discoveries to current Alaskan art.
 The museum's architecture, designed to evoke Alaskan landscapes, holds significance.

 The Fountainhead Antique Auto Museum features one of the world's premier collections of pre-WWII automobiles, a surprising gem in Fairbanks.
 It features over 100 meticulously restored vehicles, many in running condition, displayed alongside period fashions.